poanetwork/token-wizard/README.md

     -  Rate.
 Exchange rate for a token to the ether.
 E.g., exchange rate 100 means that for one ether you can buy 100 tokens.
     -  Supply.
 The maximum amount of tokens available to buy in a tier.
 Max cap of the crowdsale equals to the sum of all supply of all tiers.
     -  Allow modifying.
 Controversial feature aka "Box of Pandora".
 It allows owners to modify Start time, End time, Rate, and Supply after the crowdsale.
 - Whitelist.
 A crowdsale can have one or more whitelisted addresses.
 If there are no whitelisted addresses than nobody can buy tokens on that tier.
-Whitelists inherited.
+Whitelists are inherited.
 E.g., if a user was on Tier 1 and didn't buy max cap on Tier 1, he can buy on Tier 2, and other tiers.
 Can be updated after the creation of the crowdsale using parity client.
 Each whitelist has a set of configurable parameters:
     -  Address.
 Whitelisted ethereum address.
     -  Min.
 The minimum amount of tokens to buy.
     -  Max.
 The maximum amount of tokens to buy.